Suspected tornado touches down in northern Texas

-DECATUR, Texas (AP) — Authorities say a suspected tornado touched down early Friday in north Texas.
+DECATUR, Texas (AP) — Authorities say a suspected tornado touched down early Friday in north Texas as a storm system threatens to spawn tornadoes in Arkansas, Louisiana, Mississippi and Tennessee later in the day.

-Wise County Emergency Management Coordinator Cody Powell says the tornado struck in southern Wise County near the Parker County line and that authorities were just beginning to assess the damage.
+Wise County, Texas, Emergency Management Coordinator Cody Powell says the likely tornado struck near the Wise and Parker County line and that local authorities were just beginning to assess the damage.

 Powell said he had no reports of injuries.